krzentner/language-world/data/text-davinci-003/basic_py_md/plate-slide-side-1.py.md

+Then use the following code:

-if check("the robot's gripper is not vertically aligned with the plate and the robot's gripper is not above the plate"):
+if check("the robot's gripper is not vertically aligned with the plate"):
     robot.put("gripper above plate")
-if check("the robot's gripper is above the plate and the robot's gripper is not horizontally aligned with plate"):
+if check("the plate is not left of the robot's gripper and plate is not forward aligned with the robot's gripper"):
-    robot.align("gripper to plate")
-if check("the robot's gripper is horizontally aligned with plate and the robot's gripper is not near plate"):
     robot.grab("plate")
+if check("the robot's gripper is forward aligned with the plate"):
-if check("the robot's gripper is near plate and the plate is not near target"):
+    robot.slide("plate to the right") if check("the robot's gripper is right aligned with the target location"): robot.push("plate into the goal")
-    robot.slide("plate to target")